|Nutrition Facts (per serving)|

 "Budae" means military base, and "chigae" means stew in Korean.
 Because it's not a traditional dish, there is no exact recipe for budae chigae.
-However, the most popular meats used to make the stew are Spam, hot dogs, ground beef and sausages, so this isn't exactly the most healthful recipe.
-On the other hand, the popular vegetables used to make the stew include sprouts, scallions, onions and sookat (chrysanthemum leaves).
+However, the most popular meats used to make the stew are Spam, hot dogs, ground beef and sausages.
+And, the popular vegetables used to make the stew include sprouts, scallions, onions and sookat (chrysanthemum leaves).
 If you don't like any of these meats or vegetables, swap them out for the ones you prefer.

 - 1 1/2 cups meat (in small chunks; spam, hot dogs, ham, small meatballs, or a combination)